 In the last 20 years the Council has published its accounts in-line with statutory deadlines with one exception in 2022/23 where the accounts were two weeks late.
 The delay being a result of having to restate pension accounts due to the failure of the external auditor to complete the previous year's external audit in a timely manner.
 There have been no qualifications made by its external auditor in over 20 years.
 The effectiveness of the external audit process has been weakened by a nationwide crisis in external audit provision.
-Across England only 1 in six audits have been completed on time.
-For the City Council like many Councils that means audits have failed to take place in over 2 years from the balance sheet date.
-External audit provides an essential independent challenge of a Council finances, however that challenge can only be truly effective when done in a timely manner.
-The issues are being addressed nationally and the intention is clear the backlog by 2028.
+The issues are being addressed nationally, and the intention is to clear the backlog by 2028.
+The 2021/22 and 2022/23 audits were not completed by BDO and the accounts signed off with a disclaimer, a situation repeated in most authorities across the Country.
+The 2023/24 audit was undertaken by an auditor new to the Council, Ernst and Young (EY).
+A significant amount of audit work was undertaken but insufficient to complete the full audit.
+EY have provided a disclaimed audit opinion for 2023/24 and do not expect to return to full audit in 2024/25.
+Officers do not believe that a full audit will occur until accounting and audit regulations have been amended, which is part of nationwide action plan to fix the broken local audit process.
+A lack of timely and complete external audit is recognised as significant financial weakness but is beyond the control of the Council.

 3.9.
-Review of Actions from 2022/23 Annual Governance Statement
+Review of Actions from 2023/24 Annual Governance Statement